mstorath/CircleMedianFilter/README.md

 # Circle median filter toolbox (CMF)

-This toolbox contains a fast algorithm for median filtering of signal and images with values
+This toolbox contains a fast algorithm for median filtering of signals and images with values
     on the unit circle, for example phase or orientation data.
 It is a C++ reference implementation of the algorithms described in the paper